valentinakrenz/RSAworkshop/README.md

  example data that can be used for trying out the scripts

  ## ./modelbased
- includes scripts for comparing model-RSAs with conceptual models
+ includes scripts for comparing neural RSMs with conceptual models

  ## ./preparingRSAs
  example scripts for setting up single-trial and regular, condition-wise first-level analyses using SPM batch-scripts